microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ### ~avatar avatar

-Science: We now need to use the micro:bit to chart the strength of the acceleration.
+Science: We now need to use the micro:bit to Analyze Data and chart for the strength of the acceleration.

 ### ~

 ## 1.

-First, notice that making moving the micro:bit simulator in any direction will change the values from a flat horizontal line to a waving line to display the value of the strength as measured in milli-gravities.
-Next, notice that by moving the micro:bit simulator below, there is a changing acceleration value.
+First, notice that moving the micro:bit in the simulator in any direction, you will change the acceleration value, which is being displayed as the same color as the micro:bit simulator.
+And notice that by moving the micro:bit simulator, there is a changing acceleration value.
+Second, the flat colored horizontal line will start a waving line to display the value of the strength as measured in milli-gravities.
 Finally, notice that the LED display will fluctate based on the movement of the micro:bit simulator.

 ![](/static/mb/data4.png)

 ## 2.

-Vigorously move the micro:bit in the micro:bit simulatator by moving the micro:bit image from side to side.
-Every time the micro:bit moves in any direction in the simulator,  you are generating data points that can be reviewed in Excel.
-The more attempts to move the micro:bit from side to side, the more data being saved in Excel.
-After you have vigarously moved the micro:bit simulator from side to side for a sufficient amount of time, you are ready to graph or chart the accceleration of the micro:bit.
-We want a printout of our acceleration on Excel that can be graphed in Excel.

-### ~

-## 3.

 * Connect a micro:bit to your computer using your USB cable

 ![](/static/mb/lessons/seismograph3.png)